gamerover98/NoFootstepSounds/README.md

 ## Prerequisites

-- Spigot 1.8.8+
+- A Spigot/Paper/Purpur server from 1.8.8 to 1.18.
 - [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) plugin.

 ## Installation

-- Put the **No-Footstep-Sound-1.1.jar** file in your plugins folder.
+- Put the **No-Footstep-Sound-1.2.jar** file in your plugins folder.
 - Start/Restart the server or load it with the Plugman plugin.

 ## Commands and permissions